-Eligibility: Any undergraduate degree from recognized University

-Fee: Fee shall be fixed subject to approval of the Finance Committee of the TNOU.

-Financial Assistance: SC/ST Scholarship shall be applicable as per the norms of the State Government of Tamil Nadu.
-Complete Admission fee waiver for the physically challenged/ differently abled persons.

-Policy of Programme delivery: The Academic Calendar for the Programme will be available for the learners to track down the chronological events/ happenings.
-The Counselling schedule will be uploaded in the TNOU website and the same will be intimated to the students through SMS.

-Evaluation System: Examination to master's degree Programme in Anthropology is designed to maintain quality of standard.
+- Eligibility: Any under graduate degree from recognized University - Fee: Fee shall be fixed subject to approval of the Finance Committee of the TNOU. - Financial Assistance: SC/ST Scholarship shall be applicable as per the norms of the State Government of Tamil Nadu.
+Complete Admission fee waiver for the physically challenged/ differently abled persons. - Policy of Programme delivery: The Academic Calendar for the Programme will be available for the learners to track down the chronological events/ happenings.
+The Counselling schedule will be uploaded in the TNOU website and the same will be intimated to the students through SMS. - Evaluation System: Examination to Master Degree Programme in Economics is designed to maintain quality of standard.
 Theory will be conducted by the University in the identified Examination Centres.
-For the Assignment students may be permitted to write with the help of books/materials for each Course, which will be evaluated by the Evaluators appointed by the University.

-Assignment: 1 assignment for 2 credits to be prepared and submitted by the learners.
-E.g., If a Course is of Credit 4, then 2 number of Assignments are to be written by the learner to complete the continuous assessment of the course.
-Assignment carries 30 marks for each Course.

-Theory Examination: Students shall normally be allowed to appear for theory examination by completing Practical and Assignment.
+For the Assignment students may be permitted to write with the help of books/materials for each Course, which will be evaluated by the Evaluators appointed by the University. - 1 assignment for 2 credits to be prepared and submitted by the learners.
+E.g. If a Course is of Credit 4, then 2 number of Assignments are to be written by the learner to complete the continuous assessment of the course.
+Assignment carries 30 marks for each Course. - Theory Examination: Students shall normally be allowed to appear for theoryexamination by completing Practical and Assignment.
 The Term -End Examination shall Carry 70 marks and has Section: A and Section: B and will be of duration 3 hours.

-QUESTION PAPER PATTERN

-Time: 3 Hours Maximum Marks: 70
+Question Pattern for Theory Examinations:

+Max.Marks:70

+Time: 3hours

-PART - A (5x5=25 Marks)
+PART - A (5X5 = 25 marks)

-Answer any five questions out of eight questions in 300 words

-All questions carry equal marks
+Answer any five questions out of eight questions in 300 words All questions carry equal marks rom Block -III